vc-assist/backend/README.md

 - `go test ./lib/... ./services/auth` - runs all tests that don't require manual interaction
 - `go test -v ./services/vcsis` - runs the tests for powerschool scraping, this is kept separately from the rest of the tests because it requires you to sign in with powerschool manually which doesn't work out that well if you're testing everything all at once
 - `go clean -testcache` - cleans test cache, may be useful if telemetry isn't working

+> [!NOTE]
+> It is not a good idea to run tests from a directory other than root, this is because many temporary and local files are resolved relative to the current working directory so you may find unexpected issues!